Hyaico/Just-Cooked-1/CONTEXT.md

 ## **Header**
 - **Logo:**
-  - Place the Just Cook logo in the top left corner.
+  - Place the Just Cooked logo in the top left corner.
   - Clicking the logo should return to the homepage.

 - **Navigation:**